webapp-builders/groundwork/README.md

   You can play with them by typing `cd /application/web` <br>
   * **This is the same as STEP EIGHT**

-  You are now in a rails directory (You can launch your rails server).
+  You are now in a rails directory.
 Go to STEP NINE.

 ---------------------------------